FlorianMehnert/3DConnections/README.md

 ## 12.December
 - fix linux installation of roslyn by manually installing the SQLitePCLRaw.bundle_green package form NuGet
 - fixing highlight/dragging interaction with nodes
+## 13.December
+- fix zoom with changing viewport size
+- way too much time invested into fixing selection logic to be able to handle multi select, dragging, single click deselect as well as highlighting

+## 18.December
+- use prefab as parent object for node spawning
+- added Clear method to clean up spawned nodes

+## 19.December
+- documentation in UnityConnections README
+- thinking about layouts for 3DConnections

+## 20.December
+- modified selection logic using RaycastAll
+- Started working on building a tree structure to display parent-child relationships